Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: QED coupled cluster for the minimal coupling Hamiltonian

 where

-The electronic Hamiltonian $H_{e}$ is given by the standard expression
+The electronic Hamiltonian, $H_{e}$, is given by the standard expression

-and $h_{pq}$ is the one electron integral \cite{helgaker2014molecular}.\\ The coupled cluster method can give complex energies for molecules in external magnetic fields \cite{stopkowicz2015coupled,hampe2017equation,piecuch1990coupled}.
+and $h_{pq}$ is the one electron integral \cite{helgaker2014molecular}.\\ Due to the non-hermiticity of the approach, the coupled cluster method can give complex energies when the Hamiltonian is complex, e.g. for molecules in external magnetic field \cite{stopkowicz2015coupled,hampe2017equation,piecuch1990coupled}.
 Since this case is implicitly contained in our framework, we must ensure that the energy in Eq.~(\ref{eq:Explicit_energy}) is real.
 This condition is satisfied if $S_{1\alpha}$ and $S_{1\beta}$ (as well as $\gamma_{\alpha}$ and $\gamma_{\beta}$ ) fulfill the relations

 for real $t^{a}_{i}$ and $t^{ab}_{ij}$.
 These conditions are not accidental as the same relationship holds between the integrals $[(\mathbf{p}\cdot\boldsymbol{\epsilon}^{*})e^{-i\mathbf{k}\mathbf{r}}]_{pq}$ and $[(\mathbf{p}\cdot\boldsymbol{\epsilon})e^{i\mathbf{k}\mathbf{r}}]_{pq}$ when the orbitals $p$ and $q$ are real.
 Therefore, the conditions in Eq.(\ref{eq:Condition}) must arise from a symmetry in the Hamiltonian. \\ In the following, we demonstrate that Eq.~(\ref{eq:Condition}) holds in the exact limit